 Col. 1 = sea people; col. 2 = urban people; col. 3 = Nomadic people.

-Eber in third column is where “Hebrew” comes from.
+Eber in third column is where “Hebrew” comes from, though one scholar says it is not related.

 This genealogy is both vertical (linear or straight descent) and horizontal (segmented).